-consisted This study of nursing professionals and undergraduate students enrolled in one of Bandung City's nursing education study programs with as many as 151 students.
-The total technique was used, which resulted in 122 respondents and an 81.3% response rate.
+consisted study of professionals and undergraduate students enrolled in one of Bandung City's nursing education study programs with as many as 151 students.
+The total technique was used. which resulted in 122 respondents and an 81.3% response rate.
 The dependent variable of this study was caring behavior with its dimensions of age, sex, and employment whereas status, the independent variable was the student's readiness for clinical practice.